-Mail and Wire Fraud Charges
+Mail and Wire Fraud Defense Lawyers

 The United States government investigates and punishes fraud at many levels, including the means used to commit fraud, the kind of party the defendant attempted to defraud, and more.
 On of the broadest ways the federal government targets fraud cases is by going after fraudulent information exchange that happens over “wire”, which is called wire fraud, or by interstate mail carriers.
 Wire fraud essentially covers using a phone, computer, the internet, or any electronic device that can send information across state lines – for the purpose of defrauding someone, while mail fraud covers all mail.

 Both mail and wire fraud are quite broad and can encompass a lot of behavior and it is usually linked to other federal crimes.
 As with most federal crimes, the penalties can be steep including potential for high fines and long terms of imprisonment.
 Federal crimes can also be more challenging to defend and the federal prosecutors can put a lot more time and resources into investigating crimes than most state prosecutors.
 Additionally, while these crimes are most often handled by the federal government as they can take place across states, the state of North Carolina has similar laws that you can be charged with at the same time.
 If you are facing wire fraud or mail fraud investigation or charges, it is necessary that you contact an experienced federal white-collar defense attorney immediately.

 While you may hear of mail and wire fraud charges against large-scale scams and fraudulent business schemes, there are many complicated technical aspects to this crime that can lead to unsuspecting individuals being implicated in a crime.
 There are some key elements to wire fraud cases to be aware of:

 Intent to Deceive